danilo-dcs/lakehouse-R-package/README.md

 **Returns:**

-- It returns a table-formatted string with the files in the catalog
+- It returns a table-formatted string with the files in the catalog. cat() command is recommended to visualize the formatted table

 ---